Online Addiction & Substance Abuse Bachelor’s Degree Programs

 Northwestern State University of Louisiana

-The curriculum features a blend of core coursework and instruction from several other disciplines, including English, mathematics, natural sciences, social sciences, and humanities.
+The curriculum features a blend of core coursework and instruction from several other disciplines including English, mathematics, natural sciences, social sciences, and humanities.
 The 60 credits of core coursework consist of 27 credits of psychology study and 33 credits of addiction studies.
 While students do have the option to complete coursework at other schools, they must complete their last 30 credits at NSUL and ensure all intended transferred coursework will satisfy NSUL requirements to ensure they will graduate.

-Ohio Christian University is a non-profit university offering degree programs in various fields, including psychology, management, human resources, business, and emergency management.
+Ohio Christian University is a nonprofit university offering degree programs in various fields, including psychology, management, human resources, business, and emergency management.
 In particular, it offers a bachelor of arts degree in substance abuse counseling.

 This self-paced program features five-week courses and flexibility regarding a student’s intended graduation date.
 The university culture features a non-denominational Christian worldview, a non-competitive student body, and interactive forums with peers and professors that can be completed for academic credit.

 Students seeking licensure within Ohio in chemical dependency must meet three requirements.
 They must complete OCU’s BA in substance abuse counseling, accrue supervised professional experience in chemical dependency counseling and pass the corresponding state licensure test.
-Upon completing 40 hours of chemical dependency training in appropriate areas, students may apply for certified chemical dependency assistant (CDCA) status.
+Upon completing chemical dependency training in appropriate areas, students may apply for certified chemical dependency assistant (CDCA) status.
 Students must secure this designation to be permitted to complete the entry-level employment and supervision requirements necessary to be eligible to take the state licensure test.

-Purdue Global, an NAADAC-approved education provider, offers a 180-credit bachelor of science degree in psychology in addiction.
+Purdue Global, an NAADAC-approved education provider, offers a 180-quarter-credit bachelor of science degree in psychology in addiction.
 Graduates understand the concepts, values, theories, studies, research methods, and trends within the field of psychology necessary to become highly skilled professionals adept at meeting the needs of diverse client populations.

 Specifically, students learn about the process of addiction, pharmacology, recovery, and prevention.
 They apply a scientific approach in their work evaluating and treating clients.
 Students can also earn a peer recovery support specialist micro-credential after completing a particular set of courses.